jontymorris/react-native-signalr/README.md

-### Added Stop method for stopping the connection see example [how to use it] & give it a star
 # react-native-signalr

 > Note: This package is not compatible with ASP.NET Core SignalR and is not the recommended client for building serverless applications with Azure SignalR Service.